mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 Spring obtains a connection to the database through a `DataSource`.

 - A DataSource is part of the **JDBC specification** and is a generalized connection factory.
 - It allows a container or a framework to hide connection pooling and transaction management issues from the application code.
-Implementations in the Spring distribution are meant **only for testing purposes and do not provide pooling**.
-- The difference between a **DataSource** and a **Connection** is that a **DataSource** provides and manages Connections.
+- **DataSource** VS **Connection**: DataSource provides and manages Connections.

 Spring offers several options for configuring data-source beans in your Spring application, including:
 1. Data sources that are defined by a **JDBC driver**
 2. Data sources that are looked up by **JNDI**
-3. Data sources that pool connections
+3. Data sources that connection pool implementation.
+Popular implementations are Apache Jakarta Commons DBCP and C3P0

-Some DataSources:
+**Some DataSources**:
-1. DataSourceUtils: is a convenient and powerful helper class that provides static methods to obtain connections from JNDI and close connections if necessary.
+1. `DataSourceUtils`: is a convenient and powerful helper class that provides static methods to obtain connections from JNDI and close connections if necessary.

-2. SmartDataSource: use when you know that you will reuse a connection.
+2. `SmartDataSource`: use when you know that you will **reuse a connection**.

-3. AbstractDataSource: you extend the AbstractDataSource class if you are writing your own DataSource implementation.
+3. Extending `AbstractDataSource`: you extend the AbstractDataSource class if you are writing **your own DataSource implementation**.

-4. SingleConnectionDataSource: wraps a single Connection that is **not closed after each use**.
+4. `SingleConnectionDataSource`: wraps a single Connection that is **not closed after each use**.
 Obviously, this is **not multi-threading capable**.
+In contrast to `DriverManagerDataSource`, it reuses the same connection all the time, avoiding excessive creation of physical connections.

-5. The DriverManagerDataSource class is an implementation of the standard DataSource interface that configures a plain JDBC driver through bean properties, and returns a new Connection every time.
+5. `DriverManagerDataSource`: an implementation of the standard DataSource interface that configures a plain JDBC driver through bean properties, and returns a new Connection every time.

+**DriverManagerDataSource**
-`DriverManagerDataSource` is the simplest implementation of a DataSource, it **doesn’t support database connection pooling** makes this class unsuitable for anything other than testing.
+- the simplest implementation of a DataSource,
+- it **doesn’t support database connection pooling** so it performs poorly when multiple requests for a connection are made
+- unsuitable for anything other than testing.

 ```java
 DriverManagerDataSource dataSource = new DriverManagerDataSource(); dataSource.setDriverClassName("org.hsqldb.jdbcDriver"); dataSource.setUrl("jdbc:hsqldb:hsql://localhost:");
 dataSource.setUsername("sa");